Best put the kettle on, twice.

 1952 to 1959, Oman

 There had been a long series of close links with Oman that continues to this day and in this period British forces provided combat support, the RAF deploying Vampires, Meteors, Valettas, Lancasters, Lincolns, Shackletons, Canberra’s and Ansons.

 Sea-Hawks, Sea Venoms and Skyraiders from HMS Ocean HMS Bulwark were also deployed for a short period.

 British forces were evacuated from Aden in November 1967 covered by an RN task force off shore.
 RAF aircraft were among the forces evacuated and therefore relied on RN carrier-borne aircraft for their defence while they did so.

 Combined arms operations continued through 1964 including Operation Nutcracker which involved Army, local forces, RAF and Wessex helicopters from HMS Centaur.
-After Nutcracker another operation was executed that included 45 Commando, a company of 3 Para, other Army units, local forces and a range of RAF aircraft.
-Hunters provided close air support and in May this forces was reinforced further, including Wessex helicopters from 815 NAS.
-The operation was ultimately a success and order was maintained after these combat operations using the well tried air control tactics.
+After Nutcracker, another operation was executed that included 45 Commando, a company of 3 Para, other Army units, local forces and a range of RAF aircraft.
+Hunters provided close air support and in May this force was reinforced further, including Wessex helicopters from 815 NAS.
+The operation was ultimately a success and order were maintained after these combat operations using the well-tried air control tactics.